Courses We Teach

 Helen Stanton Chapple PhD, RN, MA, CT

-Assistant Professor, Center for Health Policy and Ethics
+Associate Professor, Center for Health Policy and Ethics

 PhD, Medical Anthropology, 2007, University of Virginia

 MA, Clinical Ethics, 1994, University of Virginia